 Some have counties in Texas with a standing order in place, which puts an automatic "morality clause" in place while you are going through a divorce.
 A morality clause basically means you are not allowed to have a romantic relationship with spending the night when you have the children.

-Alternatively, whoever your new partner may have their own baggage that they bring with them, and depending on their past, it may affect your case's outcome.
+Alternatively, whoever your new partner is may have their own baggage that they bring with them, and depending on their past, it may affect your case's outcome.
 I have had more than one case where that is exactly what happened.
-My client should have won the custody case, but because they got involved with someone the Judge did not think should be around the children, the judge ruled against my client.
+My client should have won the custody case, but because they got involved with someone the Judge did not think should be around the children, the Judge ruled against my client.

 Work on making a good impression with everyone in the court system

-- the judge,
+- the Judge,

 - the Amicus